-- Irrigated area.
-Irrigated area was found to be 25,222 acres.
+11. At last Settlement 15,354 acres were recorded in this tract as being Irrighted area. irrigated from tanks and wells At this revision the area was found to be 25,222 acres.
 The increase of 64 per cent is large and is due chiefly to the famine of 1899-1900 during which several large tanks were constructed in Chandarpur by Government.
-The proportion of the irrigated to the cropped area is now 17 per cent. - The methods of rice and sugarcane cultivation followed in Sambalpur have been described at some length in the Report on the Methods of agriculture.
+The proportion of the irrigated to the cropped area is now 17 per cent.

+The methods of rice and sugarcane cultivation followed in Sambalpur 12. have been described at some length in the Report on the Methods of agriculture.
 Bengal District.
-I need here note only that, though the agricultural methods of Padampur generally resemble those of Sambalpur, those of Chandarpur differ slightly.
+I need bere note only that, though the agricultural methods of Padampur generally resemble those of Sambalpur, those of Chandarpur differ slightly.
 The soil is usually richer and the land flatter than in the district proper, and these circumstances combined with a less full and certain rainfall tend to distinguish the rice cultivation of the Aghariya from that of the Kulta.
 The latter makes a very extensive use of irrigation reservoirs, and even when irrigation from these is not necessary he habitually uses the ready drainage of his undulating land.
 All his rice-plots are built with light embankments, rarely more than two feet high, which can readily be cut to allow water to pass from plot to plot.
 The Aghariya, on the other hand, trusts his deeper soil rather than his lighter rainfall.
 He rarely has land so undulating as to yield a good site for the large reservoirs commonly seen in Sambalpur.
 Most of his tanks are of the square Chhattisgarh pattern which receive but little surface drainage, depend chiefly on direct rainfall, and are of little service for irrigation.
 Similarly, his fields are built with broad high embankments so that each field may serve as its own tank and conserve all the rain that it catches.
 Each method suits the country in which it is practised.
 The Kulta, in spite of his sandy soil, reaps good crops and saves most of them in a year of short rainfall.
-The Aghariya, using deeper soil, grows heavier crops in an ordinary year, but saves little if the rain fails. - Settlement for the whole of the old District trade has doubled in bulk owing to the construction of the Bengal-Nagpur Railway and the prices of land and of agricultural produce have more than doubled.
+The Aghariya, using deeper soil, grows heavier crops in an ordinary year, but saves little if the rain fails.

+1 have shown in the Report on the District of Sambalpur how since last Trade and prices.
+Settlement for the whole of the old District trade has doubled in bulk owing to the construction of the Bengal-Nagpur Railway and the prices of land and of agricultural produce have more than doubled.
 The Chandarpur tract lying, as it does, nearest to the main line was the first part of the District to reap the benefit of the new railway.
 There has been much keen competition for land, chiefly at the expense of the Chamars, Gonds, Gandas, Panikas, Pabs, and other aboriginals, and the effect of this is to be seen everywhere in the improved cultivation of the Aghariyas, Chandnahus, Kultas, Telis and Malis.